justinvforvendetta/rust-bitcoin-indexer/README.md

 Check balances at a given height:

 ```
-bitcoin-indexer=> select * from address_balances_at_height WHERE address IN ('14zV5ZCqYmgyCzoVEhRVsP7SpUDVsCBz5g', '344tcgkKA97LpgzGtAprtqnNRDfo4VQQWT') AND height = 559834;
+verge-indexer=> select * from address_balances_at_height WHERE address IN ('14zV5ZCqYmgyCzoVEhRVsP7SpUDVsCBz5g', '344tcgkKA97LpgzGtAprtqnNRDfo4VQQWT') AND height = 559834;
               address               | height |   value
 ------------------------------------+--------+-----------
  14zV5ZCqYmgyCzoVEhRVsP7SpUDVsCBz5g | 559834 | 162209091